allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 happens to memory once we stop using them.
 This task is handled by the GC, which does it brilliantly.
 In each successive version of the JDK we get a new algorithm, which in some specific cases is even better than the previous one.

-However, I'm more than sure that many of us had once encountered the problem of long GC time or too frequent GC calls.
+However, I’m more than sure that many of us had once encountered the problem of long GC time or too frequent GC calls.
 Every developer has their own ideas on how to deal with this issue - we look for memory leaks, profile the application in search of hot spots, examine the scope of created variables, use object pools, verify the system behaviour with different GC algorithms, and check the cache configuration.